MiniFate/MiniFate/_chapters/00-outline.md

 Play is collaborative.
 Everyone at the table has the same goal: telling a good story and having a good time.

+> TODO: introduce example players and GM.
+Also explain that these cutouts are for examples

 ## What You Need

 {GameName} requires a few things to get started: